1. Makar Sankranti & Pongal

 A very special and auspicious day for the Christians, Easter Sunday is celebrated in April to mark the resurrection of Jesus Christ upon his death on Good Friday.
 The day holds lots of religious importance for the Christians and is celebrated with great fervor.
 People buy new clothes, decorate eggs and prepare tasty lamb dishes to mark the celebration of the day.
 The Easter Basket is prepared filled with chocolates, decorated eggs and many other things and brought to the church to be blessed by the Father.
 Goa and Kerala are the best places to celebrate Easter, where this religious festival is celebrated with greater zeal in Christian dominated regions and one gets to experience the beauty of the festival even more.

 4. Maha Shivratri

 Among the biggest days in a Hindu calendar year, Maha Shivratri is celebrated as the day Lord Shiva married Goddess Parvati.
-This religious festival in India is celebrated on the 14th/15th day of the month of February with devotees flogging to the temples to offer their prayers.
+This religious Indian festival is celebrated on the 14th/15th day of the month of February with devotees flogging to the temples to offer their prayers.
 The festivities are marked with all-day fasting and all-night vigils through singing and dancing.

 5. Eid-al-Fitr (Ramadan)